Trump says he is willing to testify under oath in U.S.-Russia probe

 Trump's attorneys have been talking to Mueller's team about an interview, according to sources with knowledge of the investigation.
 "I would like to do it as soon as possible," Trump said.

+Ty Cobb, the lawyer in charge of the White House response to Mueller's probe, said in a statement that Trump was speaking hurriedly to reporters before departing on his trip to Davos, Switzerland.
+Cobb said Trump emphasized that he remained committed to cooperating with the investigation and looked forward to speaking with Mueller.

+Cobb said Mueller’s team and Trump’s personal lawyers were working out the arrangements for a meeting.

-Sources told Reuters earlier Wednesday that senior U.S. intelligence officers including CIA Director Mike Pompeo have been questioned by the special counsel's team about whether Trump tried to obstruct justice in the Russia probe.
+Sources told Reuters earlier on Wednesday that senior U.S. intelligence officers including CIA Director Mike Pompeo had been questioned by the special counsel's team about whether Trump tried to obstruct justice in the Russia probe.

 Such questioning is further indication that Mueller's criminal investigation into purported Russian interference in the election and potential collusion by Trump's campaign includes examining the president's actions around the probe.